 The bridge is open year-round.
 It is particularly special in winter thanks to the “canyon lights” attraction, which illuminates the bridge with glittering fairy lights.
 There is also a curved canyon walkway which offers similar heights and lights.

-The bridge is found in the larger Capilano Suspension Bridge Park which is full of treetop walkways through the towering cedars.
+The bridge is found in the larger Capilano Suspension Bridge Park, which is full of treetop walkways that run through the towering cedars.
 There are interpretive talks by First Nations people who explain the culture and history of Kia’palano, including using the cedars to make totem poles and accessories.

 Getting here: The park is just 10 minutes from downtown over the Lions Gate Bridge.
 You can take a Seabus from downtown or hop on the park’s shuttle bus.